-The NTEE is of interest for fundraisers because it categorizes the non-profit sector into twenty-six major categories.
+The NTEE is of interest for fundraisers because it categorizes the nonprofit sector into 26 major categories.
 Each of these broad categories is further divided to provide a greater degree of specificity.
-As an example, arts, culture, and humanities are the A category in NTEE code.
-Within this category, media and communications are A30.
-The A30 category includes four industries: file and video (A31), television (A32), printing and publishing (A33), and radio (A34).
-Each of the other twenty-five categories is further subdivided, making it possible to access statistics on particular parts of the nonprofit sector.
+As an example, Arts Cultural and Humanities is the A category in NTEE code.
+Within this category, Media and Communications are A30.
+The A30 category includes four industries: File & Video (A31), Television (A32), Printing & Publishing (A33) and Radio (A34).
+Each of the other 25 categories is further subdivided, making it possible to access statistics on particular parts of the sector.
 Fundraisers can use these categorical codes to search for information on any category of organizations (http://nccs.urban.org/classification/NTEE.cfm).
-These codes can be particularly helpful when researching trends or looking to identify organizations for a competitor analysis.
+This can be particularly helpful when researching trends or looking to identify organizations for a competitor analysis.